Super LiDAR Intensity for Robotic Perception: Related Work

 Dense environmental sensing is critical for robotic tasks.
 However, physical sensors typically provide only sparse measurements.
 Completing sparse sensory data into dense perceptual representations is thus a crucial research direction.

 Depth completion\cite{uhrig2017sparsity, ma2018sparse} is one of the most extensively studied domains, inspiring us to review dense completion methods.
 Depth completion utilizes sparse depth data from sensor measurements\cite{qiu2019deeplidar, lu2020depth, yu2021grayscale, liu2022monitored}, multi-view geometry\cite{zuo2021codevio, zhao2022dit}, or data-driven priors\cite{xu2024towards, park2024depth}, to generate dense depth images, enabling continuous and dense perception for navigation and manipulation.
+Beyond depth images, point cloud completion has also garnered significant attention \cite{zhuang2024survey}.
+Recent advances employ attention mechanisms \cite{wang2024pointattn}, discrete representations \cite{xiong2023learning}, or unified diffusion models \cite{du2025superpc} to reconstruct 3D shapes from partial observations.
+However, these methods primarily focus on recovering 3D geometric structures, often neglecting the explicit utilization of intensity information which is crucial for visual perception.

-However, directly applying existing depth completion approaches to LiDAR reflectance images densification is challenging due to the complexities of intensity measurements.
-Factors such as incidence angle, surface reflectance properties, and sensor-to-target distance\cite{fang2014intensity} complicate the learning of latent intensity patterns, especially with limited public training data available.
-Therefore, developing novel networks specifically for LiDAR reflectance images densification is essential.
-Unlike depth completion, which focuses solely on geometry, LiDAR reflectance images densification equips robots with a new, high-resolution eye, thus allowing high-level visual perception to be achieved through LiDAR, opening the door to reimagining various vision problems.
+Therefore, directly applying existing depth or point cloud completion approaches to LiDAR intensity images densification is challenging due to the complexities of intensity measurements.
+Factors such as incidence angle, surface properties, and sensor-to-target distance \cite{fang2014intensity} complicate the learning of latent intensity patterns, especially with limited public training data available.
+Therefore, developing novel networks specifically for LiDAR intensity images densification is essential.
+Unlike depth completion, which focuses solely on geometry, LiDAR intensity images densification equips robots with a new, high-resolution eye, thus allowing high-level visual perception to be achieved through LiDAR.